What is OLED burn-in, and how can you avoid it?

-Developments in OLED (Organic Light Emitting Diode) technology means that screen burn-in is rare.
-But that doesn’t mean OLED burn-in can’t happen.
+Developments in OLED (Organic Light Emitting Diode) technology means that OLED burn-in is rare.
+But that doesn’t mean it can’t happen.

 Imagine spending big dollars on a slick new OLED TV only to have the logo of your favorite television station permanently burned into the display.
 That’s not how expensive technology should work.